nafmatos/image_classifier/README.md

 # Image Classifer with Deep Learning
-This project is part of Udacity Machine Learning Nanodegree Program (ND229).
+This project is part of Udacity Machine Learning Introduction Nanodegree Program (ND229).

 A Python image classifer application was built to recognize different species of flowers.
 It can be trained on a dataset, then predict new images using the trained model.